Ranaviveksingh/Hands-on-Git/exercises/Exercise8-ForksAndRemoteRepos.md

 In Github, go to `https://github.com/nnja/advanced-git-exercises` and create your own fork of this repo by clicking the Fork button in the top right corner.
 This should create a copy of the repo that belongs to you.

 ### Step 2 - Set up Remotes
-Now, we want to set up our local repository so that your fork is the origin, but we'll keep Nina's version of the repository as a remote called `upstream`.
+Now, we want to set up our local repository so that your fork is the origin, but we'll keep Owner's version of the repository as a remote called `upstream`.

-First, if you checked out `advanced-git-exercises` from Nina's Github, you should see something like this:
+First, if you checked out `advanced-git-exercises` from Owner's Github, you should see something like this:

 ```
 $> git remote -v